ALREstevam/p5-js-coding-challenges/README.md

 * `seed`: the seed for the random number generator - it will affect the position of the cities on the map
 * `pop`: the top population used on the solving of the problem

+You can also click anywhere on the page to pause or resume the execution.